What is hockey?

 So what is hockey to our family?
 Well, it’s family.
 It’s a community.
 It’s support.
 It’s a therapy like no other.
 It’s a reason for fighting, and a reason for love.
 It’s teammates sitting at a hospital bedside, day in and day out.
 It’s seeing teenage boys emotionally connected to each other and to us.
 It’s the high school team raising more than $1,000 for our Go Fund Me account.
 It’s our rival city of Woodbury sending us a card and donation for Josh’s incredible medical expenses.
 It’s the circle of young men, parents, grandparents… family lifting us and carrying us in our darkest hours.
 It’s young men learning the true definition of a teammate, friend and brother.
 It’s amazing young coaches who are molding our son and his team to be better, do better and cherish the “small” things, like this game.
 It’s a game, a sport, and it’s so much more.

-Katie Karels is the mother of Children’s Hospitals and Clinics of Minnesota patient Josh Karels.
+Katie Karels is the mother of Children’s Minnesota patient Josh Karels.
 Read more about Josh on his Caring Bridge page.